-The material is not brand new: Cermet is widely used in the manufacture of resistors, capacitors, and other electronic components which may experience high temperatures.
+The material is not brand new: Cermet is widely used in the manufacture of resistors, capacitors, and other electronic components that may experience high temperatures.
 They use Cermets even in saws and other brazed tools due to their superior wear and corrosion properties.

 Being almost absolutely scratch-resistant, this alloy has a definite advantage over the DLC coating: you can make it just about any metal color you like, not only that Emo-style matte black.
 This particular watch looks like it’s crafted of gold.